blabla1337/skf-flask/skf/markdown/knowledge_base/178-knowledge_base--Content_security_policy_headers--.md

 The header for this code could look something like:
     Content-Security-Policy: default-src'self'; object-src'none'; script-src'https://mycdn.com'

-Since it is not entirely realistic to implement all javascript on external pages we can apply sort of a cross site request forgery token to your inline javascript.
+Since it is not entirely realistic to implement all JavaScript on external pages we can apply sort of a cross site request forgery token to your inline JavaScript.
 This way the browser can again distinguish the difference between code which is part of the application against probable malicious injected code, in CSP this is called the 'nonce'.
 Of course this method is also very applicable on your existing code and designs.